Close

 Embedded Software Engineer

-Automotive CTO, System Innovations AI/ADAS/HAD applications
+Automotive CTO, System Innovations Mobile Robotics applications

 NXP Semiconductors